 If you must buy one online, be sure to get one with a free return policy.
-Stores like Saatva, Casper, and Tuft and Needle are popular options for this.
+Stores like Casper, SaaStva, and Tuft and Needle are popular options for this.
 (You can read my review comparing the three here)

 One exception: If you try a mattress in person, you can buy the same or similar model online if you can do the comparison shopping.
 In fact, this is the strategy I recommend in my mattress negotiation guide.